 Once you are clean, you can start a treatment program.
 Continuum Recovery Center provides intensive outpatient and standard outpatient rehab in Phoenix AZ.
 We offer holistic therapies, EMDR therapy, family education and much more.
 We have experience treating amphetamine addiction and can provide you and your family with the care and support you need.

-Recover from Amphetamine Addiction Today
+Recover from Amphetamine Addiction in Arizona Today

 Contact Continuum Recovery Center to learn more about your options for treating amphetamine abuse.
 It might feel like you’re running out of options, but we want to assure you that methamphetamine addiction is treatable.
 If you have an underlying mental health problem as well, we can treat it at our holistic outpatient treatment facility.
 Don’t let fear stop you from getting the help you need.